[light] [dark]

 As for different track lists, people mark the beginnings and endings of tunes differently -- this is especially true in the early electric period (1967-1975) when sets were performed without interruptions.
 For live sessions, the times I have listed generally include the applause after the performance.

-Probably not.
+A: Probably not.
 Miles Ahead is not comprehensive or complete.
-There are many live sessions and some studio recordings (mostly from 1980-1991) that aren't listed.
+There are probably some live sessions and some studio recordings that are not listed.
 Also, I have not tried to list every issued version of every recording, or every collection or compilation of Davis tunes.
-If this is what you're after, find a copy of Jan Lohmann's excellent discography, The Sound of Miles Davis (Copenhagen: JazzMedia, 1991).
-The Discogs.com website (https://www.discogs.com/search/) is also a good place to find items that are not listed here.
+If this is what you're after, find a copy of Jan Lohmann's discography, The Sound of Miles Davis (Copenhagen: JazzMedia, 1992).
+The Discogs.com website (https://www.discogs.com/search/) is also a good place to find information about items that are not listed here.

-Nearly all of Miles Davis' recordings for major labels (Prestige, Columbia, Warner Brothers, etc.) are readily available.
-Some of the live stuff has been issued either in licensed versions or on bootleg LP or CD.
-Many of these are out of print.
-Occasionally they (or CD-R copies of them) show up on eBay or other internet auction sites.
+A: Sadly, many of Miles Davis' recordings for major labels (Prestige, Columbia, Warner Brothers, etc.) are out of print.
+Some live recordings have been issued either in licensed versions or on bootleg LP or CD; but many of these are out of print as well.
+Often they show up on eBay or discogs.com or other internet auction sites.
 Some online vendors even sell CD-R copies of live Davis shows, but it's good to be wary of these, since many such shows are misidentified, and many are based on poor and/or incomplete masters.
 And the prices are often absurdly high.
+If you're interested is seeing what's available, cyberseekers.com is a good place to start.

-No. I used to trade for shows I did not have, or for better-quality masters of shows I did have.
-I'm not trading any longer, but the Live Recordings form elsewhere on this site lists what I have.
+A: No. I used to trade for shows I did not have, or for better-quality versions of shows I did have.
+Not any more.

-If you see something that looks wrong, please send e-mail to me at plosin@gmail.com.
+A: If you see something that looks wrong, please send me a message.
 Many people have helped improve Miles Ahead by finding errors.

-This site began in the early 1990s as a way to organize my collection of Miles Davis LPs, CDs, and tapes.
-Early on it became clear that there were many other Miles fans out there, and the site evolved into a way of sharing, and gathering, information for others as well as myself.
-Many people have contributed generously to Miles Ahead, so please take a look at the Credits and Acknowledgments page elsewhere on this website.
+A: This site began in the early 1990s as a way to organize my collection of Miles Davis records, CDs, and tapes.
+It quickly became clear that there were many other fans and collectors out there, and the site evolved into a way of sharing, and gathering, information for others as well as myself.
+Over the years many people have contributed generously to Miles Ahead, so please visit the Credits and Acknowledgments page elsewhere on this website.

 All original content on this website is licensed by Peter Losin under a Creative Commons License